 Link Fund Solutions, the Authorised Corporate Director (ACD) of the suspended Woodford Equity Income fund, have informed us that the fund will be wound up on 17 January 2020 and that Woodford Investment Management will cease to be the investment manager with immediate effect.

 Link Fund Solutions concluded that it was unlikely that the sale of unlisted and less liquid assets would be completed ahead of a planned re-opening in December and therefore an orderly wind up would be in the best interest of all investors

-The fund was suspended due to an increased level of withdrawals from the fund by investors.
-The suspension is intended to protect investors who wish to remain in the fund by allowing Woodford time to reposition the element of the fund’s portfolio invested in unquoted and less liquid stocks and shares, in to more liquid investments that will be easier to trade.
+The fund was suspended on the 3 June 2019 due to an increased level of withdrawals from the fund by investors.
+The suspension was intended to protect investors who wish to remain in the fund by allowing Woodford time to reposition the element of the fund’s portfolio invested in unquoted and less liquid stocks and shares, in to more liquid investments that would be easier to trade.

 What does it mean for investors?

-This means that, until the suspension is lifted, you will not be able to put any money into, or send us new requests to take money out of, the fund.
+The winding up will commence on 17 January 2020 and means that you are still unable to put any money into, or send us new requests to take money out of, the fund.

 The Questions and Answers below also provide details of what you can and can’t do if you are invested in the fund.